ray155093/azure-docs.zh-tw/articles/active-directory/active-directory-troubleshooting.md

 <properties
-   pageTitle="疑難排解：'Active Directory' 項目遺失或無法使用 | Microsoft Azure "
-   description="若 Active Directory 功能表項目未出現在 Azure 管理入口網站中，該怎麼做。"
-   services="active-directory"
-   documentationCenter="na"
-   authors="msmbaldwin"
-   manager="mbaldwin"
-   editor=""/>
+   pageTitle="Troubleshooting: 'Active Directory' item is missing or not available | Microsoft Azure " description="What to do when Active Directory menu item doesn't appear in the Azure Management Portal." services="active-directory" documentationCenter="na" authors="bryanla" manager="mbaldwin" editor=""/>